Gum disease, receding gums and periodontitis: what's the difference?

 Teeth grinding and gum recession

-Hormonal changes that occur during adolescence or even during pregnancy or menopause can increase the sensitivity of the gums and cause them to recede.
+Hormonal changes that occur during adolescence, or even during pregnancy, or menopause can increase the sensitivity of the gums and cause them to recede.
+During pregnancy, increases in estrogen and progesterone can affect blood flow and increase sensitivity to plaque.

 Smoking is also detrimental to our oral health.
 Tobacco smoke causes plaque to build up on the teeth and affects our immune system, favouring possible periodontal diseases.